-REFRIGERATOR & VENTS: The four cubic feet refrigerator freezer combo in your Oliver can be operated three ways; AC or shore power, DC or battery power, and LP Gas.
+REFRIGERATOR & VENTS: The refrigerator-freezer combo in your Oliver can be operated three ways; AC or shore power, DC or battery power, and LP Gas.
 When the refrigerator is in auto mode it will automatically switch between AC and LP Gas.
 There is a cold setting button to cycle cold levels from 1 to 5.
 To open the refrigerator door, press the latch on the top right and pull open.